600tomatos/announcements/README.md

 To simplify the work with the repository, all basic commands are grouped using bash scripts and can be run using the make utility.

-Make установлен по умолчанию на Unix системах таких как Ubuntu или Mac
+Make is installed by default on Unix systems such as Ubuntu or Mac

 To execute the command, simply type `make <command>` in the terminal